 A set of merino wool thermal underwear are travel wardrobe essentials.
 I first bought a set in 2011 preparing for trekking the Inca Trail in the Andes, and have worn them repeatedly since.
-I have combined photos of me wearing my merino wool and the following item, a down vest because I often pair them together.
-The merino base layers have been so useful because:
+Merino wool is expensive but worth every penny.
+Shop the sales and you won’t regret it.
+Merino base layers are useful because:

 - Merino wool is a super-fabric, it will keep you warm when the temperature drops and is breathable and cool when things heat up.
 Perfect for hikes when it will be cold starting out in the morning but warm up later in the day.

-- They can be worn as base layers to keep you warm in cold climates.
+- They are excellent base layers in cold climates.

-- Good quality pieces in a neutral colour can be worn on their own.
-I have used the bottoms as leggings under a dress and worn the top by itself, making them multipurpose pieces.
+- Good quality pieces in a thicker, more opaque knit can be worn on their own.
+For instance, I have used the bottoms as leggings under a dress and worn the top by itself, making them multipurpose pieces.

-- The down vest is the extra layer you need as the sun goes down or the wind comes up.
-Obviously, it won’t cut the mustard in Arctic environments, but when you need something for a milder climate that won’t take up a tonne of luggage space, this is it.
+A down vest is the extra layer you need as the sun goes down or the wind comes up.
+Obviously, it won’t cut the mustard in Arctic environments, but when you need something warm for a milder climate or for a transitional season trip, this is it.

-- A good quality, well-designed vest will have a tall collar and elasticised arms that will close off space where the chilly wind can potentially get in.
-I also really value being able to zip it up from the bottom and down from the top, as you can loosen the vest around your hips when you sit down while keeping it closed.
+A good quality, well-designed vest will have a tall collar and elasticised arms that close off space where the chilly wind can potentially get in.
+It has a zipper that does up from the bottom and down from the top, so you can loosen the vest around your hips when you sit down.

 - The slim fit and neutral colour are flattering and don’t feel like you’re entirely sacrificing style for practicality.

-- The fabric is a high-quality Ponte knit that has a nice amount of stretch but is thick enough not to reveal any lumps and bumps.
-The cotton is also breathable and doesn’t need any special care – just throw it in the wash.
+- The fabric is a high-quality Ponte knit that has a nice amount of stretch but is thick enough not to reveal every lump and bump.
+The cotton is breathable and doesn’t need any special care – just throw it in the wash.

 - Sun protection